 Obama helped to destabilize Libya, which not only threw the country into anarchy, but led to a rise in Isis.
 He also deported far more people than Trump and ramped up the use of drone strikes from Bush.

-Yet all of these edgy comedians were as silent as ghosts when it was Obama committing the exact same, or worse war crimes than Trump, simply because the media loved Obama.
+Yet all of these edgy comedians were as silent as ghosts when it was Obama committing the exact same, or worse war crimes than Trump saying stupid things on Twitter, simply because the media loved Obama.

-With this in mind far from being satirists, I think that modernn comedians with their over the top hatred of Trump actually end up supporting the corrupt system they claim to rally against.
+With this in mind far from being satirists, I think that modern comedians with their over the top hatred of Trump actually end up supporting the corrupt system they claim to rally against.

 Trump in the grand scheme of things is not important.
 He is just another puppet leader for the war hawks around him.
 Ironically the only reason he became such a hate figure in the first place was because he challenged the war hawks narrative during his 2016 election campaign, and challenged their preferred candidate, the biggest war hawk in American politics, Hillary Clinton.